Richard Kingsford (ecologist)

 Richard Kingsford AO FRSN is an environmental/biological expert and river ecologist.
 Much of his work has been undertaken with the Murray-Darling Basin wetlands and rivers covering approximately 70 percent of the Australian continent.
 He is the director of the Centre for Ecosystem Science at the University of New South Wales School of Biological, Earth and Environmental Sciences, a member of the Australian Government’s Environmental Flows Scientific Committee.
-He has received the following awards: